 BRICKS ARE NOW PART OF THE LEGACY

 Brick Application Form

 Looking for a unique holiday gift idea?
-Purchase a Gift Certificate for a personalized brick that is now a permanent part of the Williamson County Parks and Recreation Department’s (WCPR) new Williamson County Enrichment and Performing Arts Centers at Academy Park.
+Purchase a Personalized Brick that is now a permanent part of the Williamson County Parks and Recreation Department’s (WCPR) new Williamson County Enrichment and Performing Arts Centers at Academy Park.
 The bricks, with custom engraved plaques, make unique holiday gifts for loved ones, mentors, teachers, performers, family members and friends.

 Williamson County Parks and Recreation (WCPR) is pleased to announce that local citizens and their families can purchase personalized, commemorative bricks for the new Williamson County Enrichment and Performing Arts Centers.
 The two buildings have been constructed on the old Battle Ground Academy (BGA) campus, a Franklin landmark institution founded in 1889 and located at 112 Everbright Ave.
 They join the thriving campus currently consisting of Academy Park Gymnasium, the Williamson County Public Library and Renaissance High School.

 Commemorative bricks, from the old Fleming Hall building, have been installed as internal focal points within each center and will celebrate the history of the site while embracing the future community space the project will provide for years to come.
 WCPR director Gordon Hampton says the bricks will have wide appeal, stating, “We are hoping that all former and current BGA students and family will want to purchase bricks as a way to honor the legacy of the school, but we also want all local supporters of the arts and WCPR programs to buy legacy bricks.”